Jujutsualfayo/interiorhealth_v1/README.md

 Why Interior Health?
 Our frontend (HTML, CSS, and JS) interacts with the backend (Flask).
 The pharma products are served from a JSON file, and the cart functionality is implemented by communicating with the backend via JavaScript fetch API.

+TECH-STACK
+FRONT-END(CLIENT SIDE)             BACKEND SIDE Node.JS                        } restful api{   postgreSQL
+CSS
+HTML

+DEPENDENCIES
+Flask==2.0.1
+Werkzeug==2.0.3

+DEPLOYMENT.
+Node.js
+parcel

+AUTH/PASSWD
+User enters email (for login) or both email + username (for signup).
+Front-end initially sends email/username to back-end.

+If logging in, and an account does not exist with the given email, back-end returns a redirect code, and user is directed to sign-up.
+Otherwise, back-end generates and returns a challenge token associated with the email.
+Front-end temporarily stores challenge token in localStorage, then uses the Auth0 API to send a login email to the user.
+The login email includes a random code that user must enter to verify account.

+Upon entering the verfication code, the user is redirected to the home page of IdeaDog.
+The redirect occurs on a URL hashed by Auth0 which the front-end parses to retrieve the user's Auth0 profile.

+Front-end pulls up challenge token from localStorage and returns it to the back-end with the verified email.
+Back-end generates and returns a bearer token in the form of a cookie.

+After being returned to the back-end, the challenge token is cleared from localStorage.
+The bearer token has been set and the user can fully acccess ACCOUNT

+authors
+Benjamin Al fayo <Jujutsualfayo>
+Oscar Obado <posei-d>

+Licence
+This project is licensed under the MIT License - see the LICENSE on the repo.